 Keep Those Casino Mailers Coming In

-I always wonder if my mailman thinks I have a problem when he sees the mailers I get from casinos all over the country.
-If they were to inquire about it, I’d have to say “It’s for blog research, of course.”
+I always wonder if my mailman thinks I have a gambling problem, as he delivers my many casino mailers from all over the country.
+If he asked, I’d have to say, “It’s all research, of course.”

 You will get a better casino rating if you go to the casino less frequently, but when you do, play longer.
 So, Instead of a bankroll of $100 for three visits, try $300 for one long visit.
 Remember, money and time is what casino management is looking at.

 And Now, A True Story…..
 Avoid the “Non-Gambling Day”